salpida-foundation/sal-meter-kernel-program/README.md

 > **Status: Pre-opening / research-stage**
 > The hardest frontiers in science are usually ridiculed before they are instrumented.
 > This program exists to test whether a new measurement boundary can be made real.
+> **Canonical authority lives only in DOI-registered records.
+This repository is a non-canonical public gateway.**

 This repository is **not currently open as a broad public competition**.
-It is the public entry and coordination layer for the **Sal-Meter Kernel Program**.
+It is the **public gateway and coordination layer** for the **Sal-Meter Kernel Program**.

+---

 ## Current Status